nii-yamagishilab/AntiDeepfake/README.md

 This table below summarizes performance across multiple evaluation datasets, along with their sizes, to help guide your selection.

-For more technical details and analysis, please refer to our paper [Post-training for Deepfake Speech Detectio](paper-link).
+For more technical details and analysis, please refer to our paper [Post-training for Deepfake Speech Detection](paper-link).

 | 🤗 Model                                                                                 | Params | RawBoost | ADD2023 | DEEP-VOICE | FakeOrReal | FakeOrReal-Norm | In-the-Wild | Deepfake-Eval-2024 |
 |------------------------------------------------------------------------------------------|--------|----|---------|-----------|------------|--------------|----------|----------|